NikKowPHP/social-brain/chapters/chapter-7.md

 *   Use **short paragraphs** (2-3 sentences max).
 *   Use **bullet points or numbered lists** for key details.
 *   Use **bolding** to draw the eye to the most critical information.
-This visually "chunks" the information, allowing the brain to process it piece by piece instead of facing an intimidating wall of text.

 ---
 ### **Field Work Challenge**

-This week, find one email or chat message you are about to send that is more than three paragraphs long.
-Before you hit send, run it through the "Clarity Protocol."
+This week, find one email you are about to send that is more than three paragraphs long OR one point you need to make in a meeting.
+Before you hit send or unmute, run it through the "Clarity Protocol."
-1. Identify the single most important goal.
+1. Identify the single goal.
-2. Move that goal to the very first sentence.
+2. Plan your headline.
-3. Break the remaining text into short paragraphs or bullet points.
+3. Structure the details using chunks or signposts.
-Observe how much faster you get a useful reply.
+Observe the result.

 ---
 ### **Neuro-Toolkit: The Respectful Brain**